apache/shardingsphere/document/en/content/manual/sharding-proxy/_index.md

 ## Introduction

 Sharding-Proxy is second project of Sharding-Sphere.
-It is a database proxy, Deploy as a stateless server, support MySQL protocol for now.
+It is a database proxy, is deployed as a stateless server, and supports MySQL protocol now.

 * Use standard MySQL protocol, application do not care about whether proxy or real MySQL.
 * Any MySQL command line and UI workbench supported in theoretically.
 MySQL Workbench are fully compatible right now.